Back to Home Page

 • Decision-Making: Helps allocate resources, adjust strategies, or identify areas for improvement.

 In many competitive environments, games or contests can end in ties (draws).
-When calculating win percentage, ties are typically weighted as half a win to avoid inflating or deflating the metric unfairly.
+When calculating win %, ties are typically weighted as half a win to avoid inflating or deflating the metric unfairly.

 Adjusted Formula